-The Laketrails Idea represents the philosophy that has guided the Laketrails program throughout its 50 + year history.
-It was originally authored by Father Bill Mehrkens and has been updated by Laketrails Staff and Board Members over the years..
+The Laketrails Idea represents the philosophy that has guided the Laketrails program throughout its 60+ year history.
+It was originally authored by Fr.
+Bill Mehrkens and has been updated by Laketrails Staff and Board Members over the years..

-Studying book Living is an art.
-We are inclined to think of Laketrails as a way of life–living and learning together.
-Is it worth it?
-Does this life–this program–do anything for young people?
-These are hard questions to answer.
+Living is an art.
+At Laketrails we believe we are teaching a way of life–living and learning together.
+So, does this life–this program–do anything for young people?
+We feel strongly that it does.
 It is difficult to verbally communicate the value of the arts.
 Is it possible to explain the beauty of a picture, a piece of music, or a sunset?
 These things have to be experienced to be appreciated.
-A way of life has to be lived to be understood.
-Closeness to natural beauty and the basic elements of biological life, the achievement of skills learned, companionship–laughing, singing, playing, working and praying together–these are some of the things that make up our way of life.
+In the same way, a way of life has to be lived to be understood.
+Closeness to natural beauty and the basic elements of biological life, the achievement of skills learned, companionship–laughing, singing, playing, working, and praying together–these are some of the things that make up our way of life.
 We know this way of life carries an educational impact that is hard to surpass.

-Community means fellowship, a sharing of life.
-It is part of the Laketrails idea that personality develops in community rather than in institutions.
+Community means fellowship and a sharing of life.
+It is part of the Laketrails Idea that personality develops in community rather than in institutions.
 The quantity of material resources is relatively insignificant in comparison with the quality of human relations.
 Laketrails is a community of human spirit rather than a collection of fancy buildings.
-The buildings and equipment on the base camp island are adequate tools for the development of human personalities.
+The buildings and equipment on the base camp island are merely adequate tools for the development of human personalities.

 Although education is self-improvement, the aid of others is usually a necessary condition for such improvement.
 Genuine acceptance on the part of the educator is the most fundamental condition for aiding the education of another person.
-A guide, be she parent, teacher or counselor cannot aid in the improvement of a person whom he cannot accept.
+A g uide, whether parent, teacher, or counselor cannot aid in the improvement of a person whom he cannot accept.
 In other words, the first personal aim of the educator is the unconditional acceptance of each person he or she meets–acceptance of the person as an individual human being in spite of the weaknesses or faults that might be foreseen or detected.